In General

 The Springfield Branch bridge over main street, and tracks long unused.

-Up on the "top" of the hill, the end of the branch, just after the access road into Northrop Grumman, and the split on the right.
-All of this track was removed in the makeover.
-In the right picture, the Westinghouse spur is facing me, and the Springfield branch continues on to the right.
-Pix from 2004.
+"Up on the top of the hill", the end of the branch, just after the access road into Northrop Grumman (above), and the split (below).
+All of this track was removed during the Rt 32 makeover.
+In the picture below, the Westinghouse spur is facing me, and the Springfield branch continues off to the right.

 Steve covers the Springfield Branch in detail here.